1919 Auckland Rugby League season: Club news

+Club teams by grade participation

 Marist Old Boys enter first grade

 A new club was formed, namely Marist Old Boys.
 They were composed of old boys of the Marist Brothers’ schools.
+They had initially included many members of the Railways rugby side of 1917 who fell out with the Auckland Rugby Union and in 1918 played under the umbrella of the Grafton Athletic club.
+While they would go on to wear the famous green of Marist in this initial year they took the field in blue jerseys.
 The senior club season commenced on 3 May.

 Eden Ramblers club folds and Point Chevalier is founded

 At the Auckland Rugby League meeting on 30 April it was announced that the Eden Ramblers club had been disbanded.
 They had formed in 1911 and played in the senior competition from 1911 to 1913 before becoming a lower grade club until this season.
 Curiously though 3 weeks earlier on April 5 however it was reported that a "new club that has just been affiliated is the Eden Ramblers, boys from Avondale and Point Chevalier".
 The new team however was not to become known as the Eden Ramblers but in fact were named Point Chevalier.
 Point Chevalier however did not field any teams in the 1919 season and it wasn't until the 1920 season that they were officially registered with the league.